 By bias, I mean “a particular tendency or inclination, esp. one that prevents impartial consideration of a question.”
 [Free Dictionary].

 Bias is not automatically negative.
 In some cases, our biases make it much more possible to navigate a very complex and often confusing world.
 In other cases, however, it can, almost by definition, make it challenging for us to bring an open, receptive mind to situations that require learning.
+It can impact our availability to learn.

 This challenge is, of course, multiplies when the learning required involves really complex problems that intersect with deeply held beliefs and that require collaboration and compromise among people who hold different beliefs.
 Global warming, for example.
 Or how to address healthcare reform or racial tensions in the U.S.